B2944/Frog-EC-Conversion/README.md

 > [!NOTE]
-> You may upset many from harvesting perfectly good boards, so please do try and look for a Junkforce. :smile_cat:
+> You may upset a few people when harvesting perfectly good boards, so please do try and look for a Junkforce. :smile_cat:

 ## Getting your own plates manufactured